Discover Honorlock Proctored Testing

 No, Honorlock’s service is designed to collect information (including information about websites you visit on your device) only during a proctored exam.
 In addition, you are free to uninstall the Chrome browser extension and any software you’ve been asked to install immediately following a proctored exam.

-All data in transit and data at rest is encrypted and stored within Honorlock’s private cloud in an Amazon (AWS) data center.
+All data in transit and data at rest is encrypted and stored within then cloud in an Amazon (AWS) data center.
 Amazon’s data centers are SOC 3 certified, U.S. Privacy Shield, and General Data Protection Regulation (GDPR) compliant.

 No. Honorlock uses facial detection, which only detects that there is a clear human face in the webcam.
 We do not identify the face, store any of the facial elements, or match the face to a database.
 If no face is detected, or if multiple faces are detected, AI will flag the incident and a human proctor may intervene.

 Honorlock’s widely available products use only a Chrome browser extension that uses AI to detect the presence of faces in your camera and different voices.
 A student will have to install the browser extension to take an examination.
 The student can immediately delete the browser extension following the examination.
 Honorlock does not have the ability to control your computer, read your passwords or download any files at any point in time.
 Honorlock does not have access or the ability to control secondary devices such as mobile phones.
 If your school chooses to use a new Honorlock feature in limited release, you will be asked to download an application onto your computer (in addition to installing a Chrome extension) designed to detect apps on your device that you use (or attempt to use) during the exam to help your school detect any use of prohibited programs during an exam.
-Honorlock’s widely available service operates solely through a Chrome extension (no application download) and doesn’t have this capability.”
+Honorlock’s widely available service operates solely through a Chrome extension to ensure accessibility in learning (no application download).

 Need more reassurance?

 Read these additional detailed resources about how we protect your privacy and data security.